 In fact, you may end up helping many.
 Some may learn to cope and handle difficult times while others will feel inspired to take action and fulfill their dreams after reading your book.

 Personally, I feel a story idea originating from the gorges of one’s soul has excellent chances of connecting with readers.

 Stories Around You

-How can one forget the immortal words of Mark Twain, “Truth is stranger than fiction.”
+I’m reminded of Mark Twain’s immortal words, “Truth is stranger than fiction.”

 In fact here’s a list of 11 bestselling novels that were based on incredible true stories.
 Dust off those old newspapers perhaps?

 Use Creative Writing Prompts

 A writing prompt is a short sentence that is written specifically to help a writer write about a particular topic.
 Those who’ve taken writing classes must have used them aplenty during their writing assignments.

 Their purpose is to help open up a writer’s imagination and creativity by giving the mind a little push in a specific direction and start writing.